-Jets Fire Most of Their Offensive Coaching Staff
+Jets fire most of their offensive coaching staff

-A day after offensive coordinator Mike LaFleur left the Jets, reports have leaked that numerous position coaches from the offensive side of the ball are also departing.
+A day after offensive coordinator Mike LaFleur left the New York Jets, reports have leaked that numerous position coaches from the offensive side of the ball are also departing.
+That was confirmed by head coach Robert Saleh Thursday.

 The #Jets are parting ways with OL coach John Benton, per source.— Zack Rosenblatt (@ZackBlatt) January 12, 2023